Shivang-Chauhan/to-do-list/README.md

 - **Create Tasks**: Easily add new tasks to your to-do list.
 The app keeps track of all your tasks in one place.

-- **Complete Tasks**: Mark tasks as completed when you finish them.
-A simple click is all it takes.

 - **Edit Tasks**: Need to make changes to a task?
-Just double-click on it to edit the text.
+Just click on the edit icon to edit the text.

 - **Delete Tasks**: Remove tasks you no longer need with the click of a button.

-- **Filtering**: Organize your tasks by viewing all tasks, active tasks, or completed tasks.
-Choose the view that suits your current needs.

-- **Clear Completed**: Quickly remove completed tasks to keep your list tidy and focused.

 ### 3. Protected Routes